LSSTDESC/ObsStrat/static/README.md

 * `mothra_2045` goes from the best in Y1 to the worst in all later years, with the gap between it and the other strategies growing with time.

 * `kraken_2026` and `pontus_2489` give quite similar results to each other in all years.

+* The results are essentially determined by how the median depth in all bands evolves over time.

+* Photo-z calculations were done for `kraken_2026`, `pontus_2002`, `pontus_2489`, and `mothra_2045`.
+The rest of the strategies were filled in based on how the median depth evolves with time (i.e., identifying a strong similarity with one of the ones for which calculations were done: everything else looks very similar to `kraken_2026`).